OsmondOlive/bioflowhub/_posts/2026-05-28-prodentim-review.md

 <div class="ingr-block">
 <h4>Lactobacillus reuteri <span class="ev ev-good">Good Evidence</span></h4>
 <p>L. reuteri has one of the stronger evidence bases among oral probiotics for periodontal and gingival applications.
-A 2025 randomized, double-blind, placebo-controlled trial published in <em>Oral Health and Preventive Dentistry</em> involving 120 patients with periodontitis and gingivitis found that L. reuteri produced significant reductions in gingival inflammation and improved periodontal parameters compared to placebo over a 12-month period.
+A 2025 randomized, double-blind, placebo-controlled trial published in <em>Oral Health and Preventive Dentistry</em> involving 120 patients with periodontitis and gingivitis found that L. reuteri produced significant reductions in inflammatory markers, including a 45% drop in TNF-alpha, after just 8 weeks of supplementation compared to placebo.
 A 2024 study published in <em>Journal of Periodontal Research</em> confirmed L. reuteri's role in promoting periodontal tissue regeneration through reuterin, an active antimicrobial compound it produces.
 An earlier RCT published in the <em>Journal of Clinical Periodontology</em> found L. reuteri tablets reduced counts of Porphyromonas gingivalis, a key periodontal pathogen, in subgingival microbiota.</p>
 </div>

 <div class="ingr-block">